Rendering: The Mini Lotus, courtesy Blu Homes

 I have a talent for stating the obvious, so I might as well tell you right now that when I visit a well-designed community, it just feels right.

-I sang the praises of Grass Valley, Calif., in an earlier blog, so I might as well give up my secret: my wife and I are plan
+I sang the praises of Grass Valley, Calif., in an earlier blog, so I might as well give up my secret: my wife and I are planning to move there.

 With their laser focus on the 55-and-older market, I wonder if home builders and developers might be overlooking an emerging niche: singles (photo: Four Lights Tiny House Co.).